-Select this check box to automatically compute the pipe cover during survey of the as-built pipeline.
+Enable the Compute pipe cover switch to automatically compute the pipe cover during survey of the as-built pipeline.
 Selecting this check box makes the other fields in this group available.

 Method

 Select the reference that the software uses to calculate the cover from.